Tony Deppen: Game Changer Wrestling (2016–present)

-Ring of Honor (2020–present)
+Ring of Honor (2020–2021)

 Deppen made his debut in Ring Of Honor at ROH Wrestling #472 from October 2, 2020, in a ROH Pure Championship tournament first-round match in which he fell short to P. J. Black.
 He continued to make sporadic appearances for the promotion, such as at ROH Wrestling #476 where he competed in a three-way dark match against Dak Draper and Wheeler Yuta.
 At Final Battle 2020 from December 10, he defeated LSG, Josh Woods and Dak Draper in a four-way match to earn a shot at the ROH World Television Championship.
 Later that night, he unsuccessfully challenged Dragon Lee for the title.
-On March 12, 2021 at ROH Wrestling #495, Deppen pulled out an upset victory against Kenny King.
+On March 12, 2021, at ROH Wrestling #495, Deppen pulled out an upset victory against Kenny King.
 At ROH Wrestling #502, a show which aired on May 1, 2021, Deppen defeated Tracy Williams to win the ROH World Television Championship, although the exact date the match took place is unknown due to ROH holding closed door tapings at the UMBC Event Center since August 2020, after resuming operations following a five-month hiatus due to the COVID-19 pandemic.